TheNewEconomy/TNE-Bukkit/Bugs Found.md

 Bugs
 ==================

-/money history
-/tne reload
 money limit not being caught
+auctions not taking correct amount of item